cerner/fhir.cerner.com/content/millennium/r4/clinical/summary/family-member-history.md

 _Implementation Notes_

-`status` may be provided when the `patient` search parameter is provided
+`status` may only be provided when the `patient` search parameter is provided

 ### Headers